-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Public Health - Madison and Dane County's basic financial statements.
-The supplementary information which includes the schedule of expenditures of federal and state awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and the Wisconsin State Single Audit Guidelines as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Our audit State Single Audit Guidelines, was conducted for the purpose of forming opinions on the financial statements that collectively comprise the department's basic financial statements.
+The supplementary information, which includes the schedule of expenditures of federal and state awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and the State Single Audit Guidelines, as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information which includes the schedule of expenditures of federal and state awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and the Wisconsin State Single Audit Guidelines is fairly stated in all material respects, in relation to the basic financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements State Single Audit Guidelines, and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary information is fairly stated in all material respects, in relation to the basic financial statements as a whole.